SynchronetBBS/sbbs/docs/SlyEdit_ReadMe.txt

 UnselectedOptionTextColor         The color to use for the text for unselected
                                   multi-choice options

-crossPostBorder                   The color to use for the border of the cross-
-                                  post area selection box

-crossPostBorderText               The color to use for the top border text of
-                                  the cross-post area selection box

-crossPostMsgAreaNum               The color to use for the message group/sub-
-                                  board numbers in the cross-post area
-                                  selection box

-crossPostMsgAreaNumHighlight      The color to use for the highlighted
-                                  (lightbar) message group/sub-board numbers
-                                  in the cross-post area selection box

-crossPostMsgAreaDesc              The color to use for the message group/
-                                  sub-board descriptions in the cross-post
-                                  area selection box

-crossPostMsgAreaDescHighlight     The color to use for the highlighted
-                                  (lightbar) message group/sub-board
-                                  descriptions in the cross-post area selection
-                                  box

-crossPostChk                      The color to use for the checkmarks for the
-                                  enabled message sub-boards in the cross-post
-                                  area selection box

-crossPostChkHighlight             The color to use for the highlighted
-                                  (lightbar) checkmarks for the enabled
-                                  message sub-boards in the cross-post area
-                                  selection box

-crossPostMsgGrpMark               The color to use for the current message
-                                  group marker character in the cross-post area selection box

-crossPostMsgGrpMarkHighlight      The color to use for the highlighted
-                                  (lightbar) current message group marker
-                                  character in the cross-post area selection
-                                  box

 8. DCT-style Color Theme Settings
 =================================
 The following options are valid for DCT-style theme files: